trungtran1234/TeamSync/README.md

 ### Environment Variables

-The necessary environment files (.env) for both the server and client will be provided to you.
-Simply paste these files into their respective directories:
+The necessary environment files for both the server and client will be provided to you with the names `.env-server` and `.env-client`.
+You'll need to rename them to `.env` in their respective directories:

-1. Place the server .env file in the server directory
+1. Copy `.env-server` to the server directory and rename it to `.env`
-2. Place the client .env file in the teamSync-app directory
+2. Copy `.env-client` to the teamSync-app directory and rename it to `.env`

 ### Backend Setup